mcnuttandrew/color-buddy/README.md

 - [ ] Insert color theory options, eg insert opposing, inserting analogous color, etc, mine from the adobe picker
 - [ ] Labels, tooltips, etc
 - [ ] Nice to have: Rest of basic geometry manipulations: flip (horizontal, vertical), scale, Distribute radially
-- [ ] Bug report.
-If I am comparing a palette with itself and select a color in the main view, the color is not selected in the xy plot of the comparison panel.
-It is selected in the vertical only plot
 - [ ] For the palettes, a couple of ideas.
 Right now, feels like selecting a palette in the list reorders all the palettes, which is disorienting.
 I realize what you're doing in removing the palette I clicked on, adding the one I was editing.
 I think don't do this.
 Keep a fixed order (which I could change if I wanted to), and simply mark the palette that's being editing, don't remove it from the list.
 Similarly, if I copy a palette, put it right after the palette I copied, not up at the top.
 I also think adding a compact view of the palettes will eventually be necessary, so now might be the time to do it.
 Even as a default, would make the circles a bit smaller and pack them tighter.
 Or maybe make them tall rectangles that would pack even tighter.
 - [ ] For the palettes, there is a copy and delete bug.
 Try this: Copy Example 2, then immediately click delete (menu is still up).
 Surpise!
 - [ ] Tool tip not staying put